Why Chocolate is Bad & Poisonous To Dogs?

 Dog is trying to eat chocolate

-As mentioned, the size or body built of your dog plays a role in how fast they will experience the effect of the poison.
-Larger dogs can eat more chocolates than smaller dogs and feel the effect much later on.
-The mild effect can be as simple as extreme thirst, hyperactivity, upset stomach, diarrhoea or vomiting.
+As mentioned, the size or weight of your dog plays a role in how fast they will experience the effect of the poison.
+Larger dogs can eat more chocolate than smaller dogs without experiencing life-threatening issues (although they’ll still get sick, so don’t use that as an excuse to give it to your dog).
+Even mild effects include extreme thirst, hyperactivity, upset stomach, diarrhea, and vomiting.

-Eating larger amounts can lead to serious effects like muscle tremors, shaking, irregular heartbeat, panting, internal bleeding, seizures, or even heart attack.
-The start of theobromine toxicity is marked by severe hyperacidity.
+Dogs who ingest larger amounts of chocolate can suffer far more serious effects like muscle tremors, shaking, irregular heartbeat, panting, internal bleeding, seizures, or even heart attack.

 If you think your dog has eaten chocolate, do not wait for the warning signs to show anymore.
 It may take 4 to 24 hours before the effects show up.
-Theobromine stays long in your dog’s body.
+Theobromine stays in your dog’s body for a while.
 It can even stay for as long as 72 hours but immediate treatment and action can help your dog recover faster.

 “My Dog Ate Chocolate” or Chocolate and Dogs Treatment